asad200/DNA-Sequence-Classification/README.md

 # DNA-Sequence-Classification
 Classification of E. Coli bacteria DNA to identify if the DNA sequence is "promoter" or "non-promoter".
+Multiple classifieres are used, and important accuracy metrics are compared to identfy the best classifier for this dataset.

 ### Classifieres Used
 In this project the following classifieres are compared.